Memoir — Between Us

 I can’t wait for you to read the book.
 Here’s my Facebook author page.

-Published Novel Review from Goodreads June, 2021
+Review from Goodreads June, 2021

-The Other Child, the novel covers tough topics such as adoptions and addiction.
+The Other Child, the novel covers tough topics such as adoption and addiction.
 The story had my attention from cover to cover.
 Throughout the book I wanted to read ‘just one more chapter’ to find out what happened next.
 Highly recommended!

-Published Novel Review from Amazon November, 2022
+Review from Amazon November, 2022